 Picture a huge granite mountain—its colors ranging from pure white to pitch black—rising nearly straight up from the sea: That's Mahe.

-Tour boats running out of the harbor usually include snorkel time, a ride in a glass-hulled (not glass-bottomed) boat and a visit to a private island for lunch—all in all, a very pleasant day.
+Tour boats running out of the harbor usually include snorkel time, a ride in a glass-hulled (not glass-bottomed) boat and a visit to a private island for lunch.
 The main islands making up the park are Ste.
 Anne, Cerf, Long Island, Round Island and Moyenne Island.

-Other island activities include great hikes on organized trails and excellent deep-sea fishing (wahoo, dogtooth tuna, marlin, bonito and others).
+Other island activities include hikes on organized trails and deep-sea fishing for wahoo, dogtooth tuna, marlin and bonito.
 Anse aux Pins (just south of the airport) has a nine-hole golf course, and several hotels offer tennis.
 There are casinos at Berjaya Beau Vallon Bay Resort (at Beau Vallon) and the Plantation Club (at Baie Lazare).

 Request Full Destination Guide